bojincheng/FIT5120TA19/README.md

 ## Security Notes

 * Roboflow API key stored in `.env` (never exposed to frontend)
-* Image uploads sanitized and limited to 50MB
+* Image uploads are sanitized and limited to 50MB
 * CORS enabled for frontend-backend communication

 ---